There's something dying inside us, in this modern world saturated with speed and distractions.

 it is a place of passage, transformation and connection with the sacred.

-Later, in India, between the IVᵉ and IXᵉ century, This wisdom finds its written and structured form.
+It is later, in India, between the 4th and 9th centuries, that this wisdom finds its written and structured form.

 Not as a new invention, but as the putting into words and rituals of immemorial knowledge, long passed down through direct experience.